Are you on autopilot, going through the motions day in and day out, putting out fires and dealing with everyone else’s needs?

 To find out about my next on-line courses, workshops and webinars, sign up to the Project Me ‘Monday Motivator’ newsletter.
-I’ll also send you the free Life Wheel Tool for helping you find a happy balance.
+I’ll also send you the free Project Me Life Wheel® for helping you find a happy balance.
 I’ll never bombard you or share your details with anyone else.

 Which of the five actions above will you take first to bring more self awareness into your life?
 What other ideas do you have?
 Let us know in the comments below.

 Mixing practicality with self-awareness, Kelly helps mothers get on top of their endless to-do’s, set goals and improve their lives one small step at a time.